khunspoonzi/pyob/README.md

 Note that PyOb utilizes the Python [typeguard](https://github.com/agronholm/typeguard) lubrary to perform these checks.
 Refer to the typeguard documentation for more information on type support and methodology.

-Runtime type checking can be disabled with the following PyOb attribute:
+Runtime type checking can be disabled or set to a variable with the following PyOb attribute:

 ```python
 # ┌─────────────────────────────────────────────────────────────────────────────────────